Steve-MW/GitCourseRepo/README.md

-Just learning the basics of Git
+Just learning the basics of Git (EDITED)